A Foodcentric Life

 Suffed portabello mushroom with tomatoes and goat cheese on cloth napkins.

-While staging in a steakhouse kitchen, I learned a simple prep trick: trim the tough stems and spoon out the chocolate-colored gills to create a neat cavity for filling.
-I brought that technique home and built this recipe around it-stuffed Portobello mushrooms filled with oven-roasted tomatoes, tangy goat cheese, and fresh herbs, then baked until tender and savory.
+While working in a steakhouse kitchen, I learned a simple prep trick for large portobello mushrooms: trim the tough stems and gently scrape out the dark gills to create a neat cavity for filling.
+I brought that technique home and built this recipe around it, filling the mushrooms with oven-roasted tomatoes, tangy goat cheese, garlic, and fresh herbs, then baking them until tender and savory.

 ↓ Recipe